Free Massachusetts Public Record Searches (Access Databases)

 South Bay House of Correction (Suffolk County) Boston 617-635-1000

-For a more in depth look at how county arrest records can be accessed, take a look at our resource on how to locate all public records in Middlesex County, Massachusetts as this will detail the agencies that hosts all types of public information–like inmates, warrants, criminal records, court documents, land ownership, marital records, and more–on anyone in the county along with the process to obtain each.
+For a more in-depth look at how county arrest records can be accessed, take a look at this resource on locating all public records in Middlesex County, Massachusetts as this will detail the agencies that hosts all types of public information–like inmates, warrants, criminal records, court documents, land ownership, marital records, and more–on anyone in the county along with the process to obtain each.

 Massachusetts partners with VINELink regarding inmate searches for persons incarcerated in the state’s prison system.
 Requests for inmate records, which differ from searching for an inmate’s current incarceration location, can be made to the Massachusetts Department of Corrections RAO online, via telephone, or by mail.

 Massachusetts partners with VINELink regarding inmate searches; however, only MDOC and Essex County participate in VINELink.
-To search for MDOC or Essex county inmates, go to VINElink network,
+To search for MDOC or Essex County inmates, go to the VINElink network,

 Using VINELink